 - Purpose-specific cement, which complies with the standards set by the NSW Government's Code of Practice for Coal Seam Gas Well Integrity, is place inside the well from bottom to top in stages.

 - This cement seals the wellbore and adds to the integrity of the well.

 - The well casing is cut off, at least 1.5 metres below the surface, so that it does not interfere with agricultural and other future land uses.
 A steel cap, containing data such as the name of the well, the operator, the well depth and when it was decommissioned, is welded to the top of the casing.

 - The decommissioning works are overseen by the Department of Planning & Environment (DP&E) and the Environment Protection Authority (EPA) Gas Regulation branch, and conducted within stringent health, safety and environment guidelines.
 A full report is provided to the regulator once all decommissioning works have been completed.

-The rig will be set up on the site for up to four weeks.
+The rig is usually set up on site for approximately 2-3 weeks.

 The first 200m-long cement plug is injected and allowed to set for at least six hours.
 It is then pressure-tested before adding the next cement plug.
 Cement then placed in additional stages to full depth and allowed to set.